samrichreed/RailsFinalProject/README.md

 * Team​ ​Members:​ Julia Maimone, Tanji Saraf-Chávez, Sam Reed
 * Demo​ ​Link:​ songrating.me

-* Idea:​ ​An application users can rate and comment about songs.
+* Idea:​ ​An application where users can rate and comment about songs.
+Users can also see what other users have rated and said about songs

 # Models​ ​and​ ​Description: